-A workers compensation experience mod will result in either a credit or a debit being applied to an Employer's premium quoted by an insurance company.
+A workers compensation experience modifier will result in either a credit or a debit being applied to an employer's workmans comp premium.

 Workers Compensation Experience Rating

-In general insurance terminology, experience rating refers to a record of premiums and losses under a policy.
-This provides a basis to predict future rates or costs.
+In general, employer experience rating refers to a record of premiums and losses under a policy or polices.
+This provides a basis to predict future rates or costs for insurance carriers.

 For example, a modification of .85 results in a 15% credit or savings to the risk, while a modification of 1.10 produces a 10% debit or additional charge to the risk.
 In some cases, no change results and a modification of 1.00 (unity) is applied.